Kabilan1000/CIND820_Streaming_and_Cultural_Exports/README.md

 | Amazon Prime | [Kaggle – Amazon Prime Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows) | Public Domain |
 | Disney+ | [Kaggle – Disney+ Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/disney-movies-and-tv-shows) | Public Domain |

-Additional metadata was sourced from official **IMDb public datasets** for improved coverage of ratings and release details:
+Additional metadata was sourced and merged from publicly available **IMDb datasets** to supplement missing ratings and production details:
 - `title.basics.tsv.gz`
 - `title.akas.tsv.gz`
 - `title.ratings.tsv.gz`

-These files were obtained from IMDb’s [official dataset portal](https://datasets.imdbws.com/) and corresponding [Kaggle mirrors](https://www.kaggle.com/datasets/ashirwadsangwan/imdb-dataset).
+These files can be downloaded from [IMDb’s official dataset portal](https://datasets.imdbws.com/) or the [Kaggle IMDb mirror](https://www.kaggle.com/datasets/ashirwadsangwan/imdb-dataset).
-   **OMDb API** was tested but not used due to API rate limits and scalability constraints for large datasets.
+The **OMDb API** was tested but not used due to rate limits that prevent large-scale retrieval.

-Additional metadata was merged from publicly available **IMDb datasets** to supplement missing ratings and production details.
-To reproduce the enriched dataset, download the  IMDb files place them inside a new folder:
+To reproduce the enriched dataset, download these files and place them in:
 `/data/imdb/`

+They are not stored in this repository due to size constraints, but the cleaning notebook (`Cleaning.ipynb`) will automatically detect and merge them if present.

 These files are not included in this repository due to their large size but are freely available from IMDb.
 The cleaning notebook (`Cleaning.ipynb`) will automatically detect and merge them if present in that folder.